microsoft/botframework-solutions/docs/site/_docs/tutorials/customize-assistant/4_edit_your_cognitive_models.md

 order: 4
 ---

+# Tutorial: Customize a Virtual Assistant

 ## Add an additional knowledgebase

 You may wish to add an additional [QnA Maker](https://www.qnamaker.ai/) knowledge base to your assistant, this can be performed through the following steps.

 1. Create your new knowledge base using the QnAMaker portal.
 You can alternatively create this from a new `.lu` file by adding that file to the corresponding resource folder.
-For example, if you are using an English resource, you should place it in the `deployment\resources\QnA\en` folder.
+For example, if you are using an English resource, you should place it in the `deployment/resources/QnA/en` folder.
 To understand how to create a knowledge base from a `.lu` file using the `ludown` and `qnamaker` CLI tools please refer to [this blog post](https://blog.botframework.com/2018/06/20/qnamaker-with-the-new-botbuilder-tools-for-local-development/) for more information.

 3. Update the `cognitiveModels.json` file in the root of your project with a new entry for your newly created QnAMaker knowledgebase, an example is shown below: